Nobody Got Cereal?: Plot

 Grandpa Marsh takes refuge with Stan and his friends at South Park Elementary, where they are again surrounded by the police.
 However, Sergeant Yates appears and admits that he has been a fool by denying ManBearPig's existence, and did not realize this until he saw the effect that his stubbornness had on his marriage.
-Yates muses that it is never too late to do the right thing, and ask Stan and his friends if they know what that is.
-Stan says that they do, and will put an end to the deal once and for all.
-He and his friends are given power of attorney to represent the town, and enter sit-down negotiations with ManBearPig and his attorney to void their prior deal.
-ManBearPig agrees to leave the town and never return in exchange for compensation, including the town's agreement to give up soy sauce and Red Dead Redemption 2, but the town's reluctance to do this leads to continued negotiations, and increased demands by ManBearPig.
+Yates muses that it is never too late to do the right thing, and asks Stan and his friends if they know what that is.
+Stan says that they do, and will put an end to the deal once and for all: he and his friends are given power of attorney to represent the town, and enter sit-down negotiations with ManBearPig and his attorney to void their prior deal.
+ManBearPig agrees to leave the town and never return in exchange for the town's agreement to give up soy sauce and Red Dead Redemption 2, but the town's reluctance to do this leads to continued negotiations, and increased demands by ManBearPig.
+The people of South Park selfishly end up making a new deal with ManBearPig at the expense of Third World children, letting it have a new murder rampage in five years.